 Temperature and Humidity: Elephant’s Ear Kalanchoe thrives in moderate to warm temperatures ranging from 65°F to 75°F (18°C to 24°C).
 While it can tolerate slightly lower temperatures, prolonged exposure to cold drafts or freezing temperatures can damage the plant.
 Additionally, maintain moderate humidity levels to prevent excessive moisture accumulation around the plant, which can increase the risk of fungal diseases.

 Elephant's Ear Kalanchoe is a captivating indoor plant that adds a touch of exotic elegance to any home or office space.
 With its striking foliage, low maintenance requirements, and adaptability to indoor environments, it's no wonder why this succulent species has gained popularity among plant enthusiasts and collectors.
+By understanding and implementing proper care practices, such as watering appropriately, fertilizing judiciously, and planting correctly, you can ensure the health and longevity of your Elephant's Ear Kalanchoe.

 The Elephant’s Ear Kalanchoe, scientifically known as Kalanchoe beharensis, is a striking succulent plant that adds a touch of exotic beauty to indoor spaces.
 Originating from Madagascar, this plant is renowned for its large, fleshy leaves with a velvety texture and unique shape reminiscent of elephant ears, hence its common name.